christopher5106/christopher5106.github.io/_posts/2015-03-26-web-redirection-to-mobile-web-or-app-with-a-modal-box.markdown

 - ...

 Once the user has clicked on a choice, its choice is saved into the cookie.

 Here are a few different examples :

 <img src="{{ site.url }}/img/modal-redirection.png" alt="Redirection mobile" style="width:100%"> | <img src="{{ site.url }}/img/modal_redirection2.png" alt="Redirection mobile" style="width:100%">

 ![Redirection mobile]({{ site.url }}/img/modal-redirection3.png)

-The choice is saved, and **the next times the button "Install the app" will not be shown again**.
+The choice is saved, and **the next times, the button "Install the app" will not be shown again**.

-In case the user has uninstalled the app or answered wrong, the 'open the app' action will not be that problematic as we'll see later : on Android it will just redirect to Google Play and on IOS a small error popup will appear shortly before redirecting also to the Appstore.
+In case the user has uninstalled the app or answered wrong, the 'open the app' action will not be that problematic as we'll see later : on Android it will just redirect to Google Play and on IOS a small error popup will appear shortly before redirecting to the Appstore also.

 #Detecting if the page is being viewed with a mobile device